How Does a Ram’s 5.7-Liter Hemi V8 Look After 160,000 Miles?

 Are the Ram 5.7-liter V8s reliable?

-The 5.7-liter Hemi V8 available in the Ram 1500 pickup truck–along with the rest of the major drivetrain components–should prove reliable for many miles.
-This engine has been in production for 20 years, and Ram has had plenty of time to address any major problems with it.
+The 5.7-liter Hemi V8 available in the Ram 1500 pickup truck–along with the rest of the major powertrain components–should prove reliable for many miles.
+This engine has been in production for 20 years, and Ram has had plenty of time to address any major problems.

 Is the 5.7-liter Hemi V8 expensive?